Aida-LLC/api-aida/README.md

 # Deploying Flask App in Digital Ocean Droplet

-Have you ever poured hours of dedication into a project, only to let it linger in the confines of **localhost**?
-Your creations are too precious to be confined to the boundaries of your local machine.
-It's time to unleash them onto the global stage by mastering the art of deploying Flask applications on a Digital Ocean droplet or any **Ubuntu Server.**
+Recently, I read a blog post about customizing APIs from Gemini Models, but when I tried following the instructions, everything got stuck at localhost:5000.
+Basically, my apps were only visible on my computer.
+So, I went on a quest to figure out how to make it accessible to everyone.
+That's when I learned about deploying Flask apps on a Digital Ocean droplet.
+This guide is like a map to help you do the same, so your projects don't get stuck at localhost:5000 either.
+Let's share your awesome creations with the world! ✨ It's time to unleash them onto the global stage by mastering the art of deploying Flask applications on a Digital Ocean droplet or any **Ubuntu Server.**

 ## Deploy Guide